Nutrition and Weight Management Research

 The purpose of this study is to look at how knee and hand pain are affected by weight loss.
 To participate, you must be 25-60 years old, have knee pain on most days of the past 30 days in at least one knee and either be pre-approved for weight loss surgery at Boston Medical Center or a patient of the Nutrition and Weight Management Center at Boston Medical Center.
 You also must not have rheumatoid arthritis (RA) or other forms of inflammatory arthritis.
 There are two study visits over one year.
 All participants will receive MRI scans, ultrasounds and blood work.
 Financial compensation is provided.

-Assessment of Bariatric Surgery (ABS) Study (Closed to Enrollment)
+Assessment of Bariatric Surgery (ABS) Study

 The purpose of this study is to better understand how patients who are thinking about having weight loss surgery feel about their health and weight before and after their weight loss surgery.
 To participate, you must be a patient of the Bariatric Surgery Clinic at Boston Medical Center and be thinking about having weight loss surgery in the future.
 This study involves up to four telephone surveys in the first year and one survey a year for up to three years.

-Pivotal Aspiration Therapy with Adjusted Lifestyle (PATHWAY) Study (Study is open at other sites)
+Pivotal Aspiration Therapy with Adjusted Lifestyle (PATHWAY) Study

 This study is sponsored by Aspire Bariatrics, Inc. and is a multi-center, randomized, controlled, open-label, 52-week trial.
 The purpose of this study is to test the effectiveness of a new investigational treatment for obesity with a device, called the AspireAssist Aspiration Therapy System.
 Aspiration Therapy reduces the calories absorbed by the body by allowing one to drain a portion of one's stomach contents after a meal.
 Detailed information about the device can be found at http://www.aspirebariatrics.com/.
 Participants will also receive lifestyle therapy counseling.
 To qualify, you must be interested in losing weight and have had failed at previous attempts to lose weight.
 The study will have up to 17 study visits during a 52 week period.
 Visits will include exams such as bone density analysis, blood work, EKG and physical exams.

-The purpose of this study is to look at the effects of a combination investigational weight loss drug, naltrexone and bupropion, on cardiovascular death, heart attack, and stroke in overweight and obese patients who are at a higher risk of having these events because they have diabetes and/or a disease of the heart and blood vessels.
+This study is formally known as "A Multicenter, Randomized, Double-Blind, Placebo-Controlled Study Assessing the Occurrence of Major Adverse Cardiovascular Events (MACE) in Overweight and Obese Subjects With Cardiovascular Risk Factors Receiving Naltrexone SR/Bupropion SR" and is sponsored by Orexigen Therapeutics, Inc. The purpose of this study is to look at the effects of a combination investigational weight loss drug, naltrexone and bupropion, on cardiovascular death, heart attack, and stroke in overweight and obese patients who are at a higher risk of having these events because they have diabetes and/or a disease of the heart and blood vessels.
 The combination investigational weight loss drug will be compared to placebo and you have a 50% chance of being assigned to the investigational drug.
 This study requires up to 14 visits over a five-year period.
 During the screening process your height, weight, waist circumference, blood pressure/pulse will be recorded and a complete medical history will be taken.
 You will also participate in a weight management program even if you are assigned to placebo, provide data using the phone or internet, and have your blood pressure and weight loss monitored at future study visits.
 Financial compensation is provided.

 INSPIRE ME IAA

-The purpose of this study is to determine the relationship between the quantity of intra-abdominal adipose tissue and the potential occurrence of diabetes and cardiovascular diseases over a period of 3-years.
+This study is formally known as "International Study of Prediction of Intra-Abdominal Adiposity and its Relationships with CardioMEtabolic Risk / Intra-Abdominal Adiposity" and was sponsored by Sanofi-Aventis U.S. The purpose of this study is to determine the relationship between the quantity of intra-abdominal adipose tissue and the potential occurrence of diabetes and cardiovascular diseases over a period of 3-years.
 The study will also enable to assess the association between the quantity of intra-abdominal adipose tissue and the presence of other classical cardiovascular risk factors such as high blood sugar level, blood fat levels, hypertension, albumin in the urine (a protein commonly found in the blood), smoking, family history of cardiovascular events and lack of physical exercise.
 Looking at these associations may help to determine which parameters best predict the occurrence of a cardiovascular event or diabetes.
 The intra-abdominal adipose tissue will be determined by measuring waist circumference using a tape measure and by quantifying the intra-abdominal adipose tissue by performing a CT-scan.

-The purpose of this study is to examine the safety and effectiveness of injecting two study drugs, metreleptin and pramlintide, given at the same time, compared to injecting a single drug (metreleptin or pramlintide) and a placebo (a medically inactive substance) injection, or placebo alone.
+This study is formally known as "A Randomized, Double-Blind, Placebo-Controlled, Dose-Ranging Study to Examine the Safety, Tolerability, and Effect on Body Weight of Metreleptin Administered in Conjunction with Pramlintide in Obese and Overweight Subjects" and was sponsored by Amylin Pharmaceuticals, Inc. The purpose of this study is to examine the safety and effectiveness of injecting two study drugs, metreleptin and pramlintide, given at the same time, compared to injecting a single drug (metreleptin or pramlintide) and a placebo (a medically inactive substance) injection, or placebo alone.
 The study requires measurement of blood pressure, pulse, waist circumference, measure blood sugar, insulin, cholesterol, triglycerides, hs CRP (measures inflammation).
 Participants are asked about mood, depression and anxiety, your quality of life, eating habits and sleep patterns.
 Body composition will also be measured.
 The study was granted a 6 month extension period to examine the long-term safety and effectiveness of these two medications.